-The 75th St. CIP will deliver transportation, economic and environmental benefits in the Chicago Ashburn, Englewood, Auburn Gresham and West Chatham in addition to the project's regional and national benefits.
+The 75th St. CIP will deliver transportation, economic and environmental benefits in the Chicago neighborhoods of Ashburn, Englewood, Auburn Gresham and West Chatham in addition to the project's regional and national benefits.

 Construction of the 75th St. CIP's rail and road improvement projects will provide numerous community benefits which are summarized below.

 The 75th St. CIP will deliver transportation benefits through construction of a road-rail grade separation project, improve viaducts that are a safety and mobility concern in the community and improve local mobility to further enhance safety and accessibility.
 By removing conflicts between freight and passenger trains and eliminating the grade crossing at 71st Street near Bell Avenue, the 75th St. CIP will:

 - Increase passenger train reliability and eliminate delay to passengers

 - Increase freight train reliability, speed and capacity

 - Eliminate congestion, delays and idling for motorists

 - Improve air quality

 The 75th St. CIP will provide economic benefits by creating and promoting contracting opportunities for certified Disadvantaged Business Enterprises (DBEs), implementing job training programs and supporting education programs within project area schools.
 All interested businesses, including DBEs, will be informed of design and construction contracting opportunities for the 75th St. CIP.
 An event to encourage networking and project education for interested DBEs was completed in January 2019 and another is planned for 2021.
 In addition, goals for DBE participation on each publicly bid design and construction package will be set in accordance with federal and state requirements.